lee-lindley/plsql_utilities/README.md

 We have a static method *split_clob_to_lines* that returns an *arr_varchar2_udt* collection of "records" from what is assumed to be a CSV file.
 It parses for CSV syntax when splitting the lines which means there can be embedded newlines in text fields in a "record".

+There is a static procedure *create_ptt_csv* that consumes a CLOB containing lines of CSV data and turns it into a private temporary table for your session.
+The PTT has column names from the first line in the CLOB.

 It also has a static method named *transform_perl_regexp* that has nothing to do with arrays/lists, but is Perlish.